Oregon Health & Science University

 Top Flex Activities

-During FY 2016, the Oregon Office of Rural Health (OORH) has prioritized improving Medicare Beneficiary Quality Improvement Project (MBQIP) reporting and linking reporting to quality improvement programming.
+During fiscal year (FY) 2017, the Oregon Office of Rural Health (OORH) continues to prioritize improving Medicare Beneficiary Quality Improvement Project (MBQIP) reporting and linking reporting to quality improvement programming.
 This includes:

 - Increasing training and peer learning opportunities

 - Making MBQIP data more meaningful by providing customizable benchmarking reports in Tableau

 - Recognizing top reporters through a formal recognition program that includes conference scholarships and a small grant to implement a quality project at their hospital

 Please share a success story about reporting quality data or using quality data to help Critical Access Hospitals (CAHs) in your state improve patient care.

 One success that OORH had this past year was the revision of the Critical Access Hospital (CAH) Quality Reporting Guide, created by an experienced CAH Quality Officer in a frontier hospital.
 In Oregon, turnover in CAH Quality Officers has been high and it has been useful to have a step-by-step resource for new quality staff to be able to immediately access (without having to wait for a training opportunity).
 It has also been a good opportunity to recognize a top performing Quality Officer.

 Program Area: Support for Financial and Operational Improvement

 For FY 2017, OORH is using the following to assess CAH financial and operational improvement: